aws-amplify/amplify-hosting/FAQ.md

 Web previews is a feature to preview changes from pull requests (PRs) before merging them to an integration branch.
 A web preview deploys every pull request made to your repository to a unique preview URL which is different from the URL your main site uses.

-### Previews are not being created for my pull requests
+### Previews are not being created for new pull requests

 Common reasons why pull requests previews may not be created: